Green Tea Culture

 What is the main difference between sencha and matcha?

-Sencha is brewed from whole leaves, while matcha is powdered tea whisked into water.
-Matcha uses shaded leaves and you consume the whole leaf.
+Sencha is brewed from whole leaves, while matcha is a powdered tea whisked directly into water.
+Matcha is made from shaded leaves, and because the whole leaf is consumed, its flavor and preparation are quite different.

 Why are most Japanese green teas steamed?

-Steaming quickly stops oxidation and preserves vivid green color and fresh aroma.
-This steaming method is a key feature of Japanese green tea.
+Steaming quickly halts oxidation and preserves both the vivid green color and fresh aroma of the leaves.
+This steaming method is one of the defining features of Japanese green tea.

-Which green tea is best for people who dislike bitterness?
+Which Japanese green tea is best for people who dislike bitterness?

 What is fukamushi-cha, and why does it brew faster?

 Fukamushi-cha is deep-steamed tea.
-Longer steaming breaks leaves into smaller particles, so flavor extracts faster and infusion times should be shorter.
+The extended steaming breaks the leaves into smaller particles, which means flavor extracts more quickly, so steeping times should be kept short.

 How long does green tea stay fresh after opening?

-For best aroma, drink it within weeks to a few months after opening.
-Matcha and deep-steamed teas tend to lose freshness faster, so buy smaller amounts.
+For the best aroma, drink it within weeks to a few months of opening.
+Matcha and deep-steamed teas tend to lose freshness faster, so buying smaller amounts more frequently is often better.